Casey-Litmer/menucmd/menucmd tutorial.md

 ```

 This will not work for all functions, but for very simple menus, where the last function
-always returns None, the end_to tag is a simple way to serialize menu behaviour.
+always returns `None`, the `end_to` tag is a simple way to serialize menu behaviour.

 3).
 Function Composition